cirruslabs/cirrus-ci-docs/docs/pricing.md

 !!! info "Priority Scheduling"
     Tasks that are using compute credits will be prioritized and will be scheduled as fast as possible.

+!!! tip "Works for OSS projects"
+    Compute credits can be used for commercial OSS projects to avoid [concurrency limits](/faq.md#are-there-any-limits).
+    Note that only collaborators for the project will be able to use organization's compute credits.

 **Pros** of this approach:

   * Use the same pre-configured infrastructure as the Open Source community is enjoying.